The Policeman's Lineage: Production

 In July 2019 Cho Jin-woong and Choi Woo-shik were confirmed to appear in the film based on Japanese novel Blood of the Policeman by Joh Sasaki.
 They have worked together before in 2011 historical TV series Deep Rooted Tree.
 Park Myung-hoon joined the cast in January 2020.
 Choi Woo-shik and Park Hee-soon worked together in 2018 horror film The Witch: Part 1.
 The Subversion.

 The film was shot in Ulsan in February 2020.
-Last leg of shooting was completed in Nam-gu, Ulsan City courthouse.
+The last leg of shooting was completed in the Nam District, Ulsan courthouse.

 Release

 The film was released theatrically on January 5, 2022.
 It made it to 'Korean Cinema Today - Panorama' section of 27th Busan International Film Festival and was screened on October 6, 2022.

 Reception

 Box office

 The film was released on 1,184 screens on January 5, 2022.
 As per Korean Film Council (Kofic) integrated computer network, the film ranked at no. 2 at the Korean box office in the opening weekend with 374,432 cumulative admissions.